-The sampling approach adopted in the 2020 annual survey in sampling the CoEs was the same as that used in previous surveys.
+The sampling approach adopted in the 2020 annual survey in sampling the CoEs was the same as in previous surveys.
 However, the sampling process in selecting Tutors was different.
 In sampling the CoEs for the survey, a multistage sampling procedure was adopted in the selection of the CoE.
 In the first stage, the 46 CoEs were stratified according to zones.
 To facilitate analysis of subgroups, CoEs were further stratified according to the sex composition of students (i.e., female-only CoEs, male-only CoEs, and mixed-sex CoEs).
 Similar to the methodology adopted for the 2019 annual survey, a deliberate effort was made to select mixed-sex CoEs for the survey.
-In this regard, 26 mixed-sex colleges and four females-only CoE were randomly selected and included in the sample.
-The only male-only CoE in the country was also included in the sample (see Annex 1).
+In this regard, 26 mixed-sex colleges, four females-only CoE, and one male-only CoE were randomly selected and included in the sample (see Annex 1).